 CDS 741 School Services in Communication Disorders.
-(3) II.
-Prerequisites: admission to professional education, overall 2.8 GPA, and admission to the CDS program.
+(3) I, II.
+Prerequisites: Overall 3.0 GPA, and admission to the CDS program, or departmental approval.
 Organization and management of speech-language therapy services in the schools.
 Lec/Lab

 CDS 771 Neural Bases of Communication.
 (3) I. Prerequisite: admission to the CDS program or instructor approval.
 A study of neuroanatomic and neurophysiologic bases of communication including developmental issues and neurologic deficits resulting in communication disorders.